zmalone/chef-web-docs/source/screencasts/spring-fundamentals/week-2.md

 ---
-title: Chef Fundamentals Webinar Series - Part 2
+title: Chef Fundamentals Series - Part 2
-description: Second in a series of webinars covering the fundamentals of Chef.
-In this webinar we setup a node and write our first cookbook.
+description: Second in a series of videos covering the fundamentals of Chef.
+In this video we setup a node and write our first cookbook.
 keywords: training, videos, screencasts
 ---

 # Node setup, resources, and recipes

-After viewing this webinar you will be able to:
+After viewing this video you will be able to:

-* Install Chef nodes using `knife bootstrap`
+* Install Chef nodes using <codeinline>knife bootstrap</codeinline>
-* Explain how `knife bootstrap` configures a node to use the Organization created in the previous section
+* Explain how <codeinline>knife bootstrap</codeinline> configures a node to use the organization created in the previous section
-* Explain the basic configuration needed to run `chef-client`
+* Explain the basic configuration needed to run <codeinline>chef-client</codeinline>
 * Describe in detail what a cookbook is
 * Create a new cookbook
 * Explain what a recipe is
-* Describe how to use the `package`, `service`, and `template` resources
+* Describe how to use the <codeinline>package</codeinline>, <codeinline>service</codeinline>, and <codeinline>template</codeinline> resources
-* Upload a cookbook to the Chef Server
+* Upload a cookbook to the Chef server
-* Explain what a run list is, and how to set it for a node via knife
+* Explain what a run-list is, and how to set it for a node via <codeinline>knife</codeinline>
-* Explain the output of a `chef-client` run
+* Explain the output of a <codeinline>chef-client</codeinline> run

-During this webinar we will use the [Chef Training Lab][chef-lab] to launch a virtual machine that will be managed by Chef.
-You may [launch your lab environment][chef-lab] shortly before the webinar begins or as part of the webinar.
+During this video we will use the [Chef Training Lab][chef-lab] to launch a virtual machine that will be managed by Chef.
+You may [launch your lab environment][chef-lab] as part of the video.

 ##### Video